ojadam/satelite/README.md

 Python, TensorFlow, Astropy, astroquery, scikit-learn, matplotlib.

-## Caveats (read this if you're an astronomer)
+## Caveats (if you know astronomy)

-This is a portfolio / learning project.
-The correlation estimator is simplified, the grid is only 64³, and the autoencoder has no labels — "anomalies" just mean atypical patches, not discoveries.
+The grid is **64 x 64 x 64** only.
+The autoencoder has no labels.
+High-error patches are not discoveries.
+They are patches that differ from the average density pattern.

 Data: [SDSS](https://www.sdss.org/).